 Polyps and nodules result from injury to the lamina propria of the true vocal cords.
 Granulomas result from injury to the perichondrium overlying the vocal processes of the arytenoid cartilages.

-Nodules usually occur bilaterally at the junction of the anterior and middle third of the cords.
+Vocal cord nodules usually occur bilaterally at the junction of the anterior and middle third of the cords.
 Their main cause is chronic voice abuse—yelling, shouting, singing loudly, or using an unnaturally low frequency.

 In microlaryngoscopy, an operating microscope is used to examine, biopsy, and operate on the larynx.
 Images can be recorded on video as well.
 The patient is anesthetized, and the airway is secured by high-pressure jet ventilation through the laryngoscope, endotracheal intubation, or, for an inadequate upper airway, tracheotomy.
 Because the microscope allows observation with magnification, tissue can be removed precisely and accurately, minimizing damage (possibly permanent) to the vocal mechanism.
 Laser surgery can be done through the optical system of the microscope to allow for precise cuts.
 Microlaryngoscopy is preferred for almost all laryngeal biopsies, for procedures involving benign tumors, and for many forms of phonosurgery.